jhwong97/p001-dbt-bigquery-project/README.md

 ## Introduction
 This personal project is a replication of work from this [Data Engineer Project](https://www.youtube.com/watch?v=DzxtCxi4YaA) with some minor tweaks.
 It provides good hands-on experiences for the following parts:
 - To create a complete ELT data pipeline using Airflow to perform data analysis work.
-- To utilise Astro CLI in setting up the Airflow local environment.
+- To utilize Astro CLI in setting up the Airflow local environment.
 - To perform data quality check on data extraction and transformation parts via SODA.
 - To integrate dbt into the data pipeline as to automate the data transformation and loading it into data warehouse.
 - To upload data to GCS and ingesting the data into BigQuery table using the Astro SDK.